 Is accounting a good career in California?

 Yes.
-Accounting careers in California have positive job outlooks and competitive salaries.
-Accountants can seek work in many industries across the state.
+Accountants in California have a positive job outlook and competitive salary.
+Accountants can seek work in many industries across the state, including technology, construction, and film.

 How much do accountants earn in California?

-According to the BLS, accountants and auditors in California earn an average annual salary of $88,130 — more than $6,000 above the national average.
+According to the Bureau of Labor Statistics, accountants and auditors in California earn an average annual salary of $92,840 — more than $8,000 above the national average.

 What accounting jobs are there in California?